TV Tropes is 149% Funded

 - Lightning Bruiser: Self-proclaimed fastest Espada and strong enough to fight evenly with a Captain for an extended period.

-- Marionette Master: His release ability Amor allows him to control anything he looks at.
+- Marionette Master: His release ability Amor allows him to control anyone he looks at.

 - Pride: Inevitable as he serves as an Evil Counterpart for Byakuya.
 Seriously, almost all the talk during their fight is about "Which one of us is the most prideful, therefore the most despicable?".